huggingface/transformers/docs/source/en/chat_templating.md

 specifies how to format a conversation for a given model into a single tokenizable sequence.
 By storing this information with the tokenizer, we can ensure that models get input data in the format they expect.

-Let's make this concrete with a quick example using the `BlenderBot` model:
+Let's make this concrete with a quick example using the `BlenderBot` model.
+Blenderbot has an extremely simple template, which mostly just adds whitespace between rounds of dialogue:

 ```python
 >>> from transformers import AutoTokenizer